blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Mixtral Chat.md

 * Yoga Sutras

 ---
-The **Yoga Sutras of Patanjali** are a collection of 196 Sanskrit sutras (aphorisms) on the practice of yoga, written by the Indian **sage Patanjali** around 400 CE.
-The Yoga Sutras are considered to be one of the most important texts on the philosophy and practice of yoga, and are considered to be a foundational text of the Yoga Darshana, or Yoga Philosophy.
+The **Yoga Sutras of Patanjali** are a collection of 196 Sanskrit sutras (aphorisms) on the practice of yoga, written by the Indian **sage Patanjali** around 400 CEYoga Sutras are considered to be one of the most important texts on the philosophy and practice of yoga, and are considered to be a foundational text of the Yoga Darshana, or Yoga Philosophy.

 The Yoga Sutras of Patanjali are divided into four chapters, or **padas**, which cover the following topics:
 1. Samadhi Pada: This chapter discusses the nature of the mind, the causes of suffering, and the means of achieving liberation through the practice of yoga.